Income distribution: United States

 Low unemployment rate and high GDP are signs of the health of the U.S. economy.
 But there is almost 18% of people living below the poverty line and the Gini coefficient is quite high.
 That ranks the United States 9th income inequal in the world.

-The U.S. has the highest level of income inequality among its (post-)industrialized peers.
-When measured for all households, U.S. income inequality is comparable to other developed countries before taxes and transfers, but is among the highest after taxes and transfers, meaning the U.S. shifts relatively less income from higher income households to lower income households.
+The U.S. has the highest level of income inequality in the Western world.
+When measured for all households, U.S. income inequality is comparable to other western countries before taxes and transfers, but is among the highest after taxes and transfers, meaning the U.S. shifts relatively less income from higher income households to lower income households.
 In 2016, average market income was $15,600 for the lowest quintile and $280,300 for the highest quintile.
 The degree of inequality accelerated within the top quintile, with the top 1% at $1.8 million, approximately 30 times the $59,300 income of the middle quintile.

 The economic and political impacts of inequality may include slower GDP growth, reduced income mobility, higher poverty rates, greater usage of household debt leading to increased risk of financial crises, and political polarization.
 Causes of inequality may include executive compensation increasing relative to the average worker, financialization, greater industry concentration, lower unionization rates, lower effective tax rates on higher incomes, and technology changes that reward higher educational attainment.